| Description | Level |

 Aguascalientes state – Exercise Increased Caution Exercise increased caution due to crime.
 Criminal activity and violence may occur throughout the state.
 There are no restrictions on travel for U.S. government employees in Aguascalientes state.
 Baja California state – Reconsider Travel Reconsider travel due to crime and kidnapping.
 Transnational criminal organizations compete in the border area to establish narco-trafficking and human smuggling routes.
 Violent crime and gang activity are common.
 Travelers should remain on main highways and avoid remote locations.
 Of particular concern is the high number of homicides in the non-tourist areas of Tijuana.
 Most homicides appeared to be targeted; however, criminal organization assassinations and territorial disputes can result in bystanders being injured or killed.
 U.S. citizens and LPRs have been victims of kidnapping.
 U.S. government employees must adhere to the noted restrictions:

-Travelers may use Highways 2 and 2D to transit between Mexicali, Los Algodones, and San Luis Rio Colorado during daylight hours.
-Travelers may also use Highways 1 and 8 to transit to and from the Mexicali Airport during daylight hours.
-Travel on Highway 5 is permissible during daylight hours.
 There are no other travel restrictions for U.S. government employees in Baja California state.
 These include high-traffic tourism areas of border and coastal communities, such as Tijuana, Ensenada, and Rosarito.
 Baja California Sur state – Exercise Increased Caution Exercise increased caution due to crime.
 Criminal activity and violence may occur throughout the state.
-There are no restrictions on travel for U.S. government employees in Baja California Sur state, which includes tourist areas in: Cabo San Lucas, San Jose del Cabo, and La Paz.
+There are no restrictions on travel for U.S. government employees in Baja California Sur state.
 Campeche state – Exercise Normal Precautions Exercise normal precautions.
 There are no restrictions on travel for U.S. government employees in Campeche state.
 Chiapas state – Exercise Increased Caution Exercise increased caution due to crime.
 Criminal activity and violence may occur throughout the state.
-There are no restrictions on travel for U.S. government employees in Chiapas state, which includes tourist areas in: Palenque, San Cristobal de las Casas, and Tuxtla Gutierrez.
+There are no restrictions on travel for U.S. government employees in Chiapas state.
 Chihuahua state – Reconsider Travel Reconsider travel due to crime and kidnapping.
 Violent crime and gang activity are common.
 Most homicides are targeted assassinations against members of criminal organizations.
 Battles for territory between criminal groups have resulted in violent crime in areas frequented by U.S. citizens and U.S. government employees, including restaurants and malls during daylight hours.
 Bystanders have been injured or killed in shooting incidents.
 U.S. citizens and LPRs have been victims of kidnapping.
 U.S. government employee travel is limited to the following areas with the noted restrictions:

 U.S. government employees may not travel to other areas of Chihuahua, including Copper Canyon.
 Coahuila state – Exercise Increased Caution Exercise increased caution due to crime.
 Violent crime and gang activity occur in parts of Coahuila state.
 U.S. government employees must adhere to the following travel restrictions:

 There are no other restrictions on travel for U.S. government employees in Coahuila state.
-Do not travel due to crime and kidnapping.
+Colima state – Do Not Travel Do not travel due to crime and kidnapping.
 Violent crime and gang activity are widespread.
 Most homicides are targeted assassinations against members of criminal organizations.
 Shooting incidents between criminal groups have injured or killed bystanders.
 U.S. citizens and LPRs have been victims of kidnapping.
 Travel for U.S. government employees is limited to the following areas with noted restrictions:

 U.S. government employees may not travel to other areas of Colima state.
 Durango state – Reconsider Travel Reconsider travel due to crime.
 Violent crime and gang activity are common in parts of Durango state.
 U.S. government employees must adhere to the following travel restrictions: